jstetich/Bay_Stratification/Derived_Data/DATA_NOTES.md

 Environmental Protection (DEP).

 Angie Brewer, of Maine DEP, shared data derived from DEP's "EGAD" data system via an Excel File, "Curtis Bohlen 051021.xlsx".
-Much of hte data was sent to CBEP because of its implications for nutrients in Casco Bay.
+Much of the data was sent to CBEP because of its implications for nutrients in Casco Bay.
 We conducted a detailed review and reorganization of the data.
 Original data and related R notebooks documenting the data